MicrosoftDocs/cpp-docs/docs/mfc/windows-sockets-using-class-casyncsocket.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-f1_keywords:
+f1_keywords: ["CAsyncSocket"]
-  - "CAsyncSocket"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "CAsyncSocket class, programming model"
-  - "Windows Sockets [C++], asynchronous"
-  - "sockets [C++], converting between Unicode and MBCS strings"
-  - "SOCKET handle"
-  - "sockets [C++], asynchronous operation"
-  - "Windows Sockets [C++], converting Unicode and MBCS strings" ms.assetid: 825dae17-7c1b-4b86-8d6c-da7f1afb5d8d caps.latest.revision: 11
+helpviewer_keywords: ["CAsyncSocket class [MFC], programming model", "Windows Sockets [MFC], asynchronous", "sockets [MFC], converting between Unicode and MBCS strings", "SOCKET handle", "sockets [MFC], asynchronous operation", "Windows Sockets [MFC], converting Unicode and MBCS strings"] ms.assetid: 825dae17-7c1b-4b86-8d6c-da7f1afb5d8d caps.latest.revision: 11
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Windows Sockets: Using Class CAsyncSocket
 This article explains how to use class [CAsyncSocket](../mfc/reference/casyncsocket-class.md).
 Be aware that this class encapsulates the Windows Sockets API at a very low level. `CAsyncSocket` is for use by programmers who know network communications in detail but want the convenience of callbacks for notification of network events.
 Based on this assumption, this article provides only basic instruction.
 You should probably consider using `CAsyncSocket` if you want Windows Sockets' ease of dealing with multiple network protocols in an MFC application but do not want to sacrifice flexibility.
 You might also feel that you can get better efficiency by programming the communications more directly yourself than you could using the more general alternative model of class `CSocket`.